Rohilla

 Rohillas (Note: also spelt Ruhelā or Ruhillah) are a community of Pashtun heritage, historically found in Rohilkhand, a region in the state of Uttar Pradesh, India.
 It forms the largest Pashtun diaspora community in India, and has given its name to the Rohilkhand region.
 The Rohilla military chiefs settled in this region of northern India in the 1720s, the first of whom was Ali Mohammed Khan.

-The Rohillas are found all over Uttar Pradesh, but are more concentrated in the Rohilkhand regions of Bareilly and Moradabad divisions.
-After the 1947 Partition of India, many of the Rohillas migrated to Karachi, Pakistan as a part of the Muhajir community.
+The Rohillas are found all over Uttar Pradesh, but are more concentrated in the Rohilkhand regions of Bareilly and Moradabad divisions and Rampur divisions.
+After the 1947 Partition of India, some of the Rohillas migrated to Karachi, Pakistan as a part of the Muhajir community.